 - Create an Evacuation Plan and post it on each level of your building.
-Be sure to conduct evacuation drills annually with employees. - Speak with your employees to learn who may have special needs or circumstances in the event of a hurricane.
-If so, make arrangements to cover these employees' duties in case storm related events keep them away from the office longer than other employees. - Determine with your employees how much time they might need away from the office to make last-minute preparations in the event of an approaching storm.
+Be sure to conduct evacuation drills annually with employees. - Determine with your employees how much time they might need away from the office to make last-minute preparations in the event of an approaching storm.
 By putting employees in a position to prepare early at home, you will be better positioned to have their help in preparing your business to weather the storm. - Decide ahead of time if or when your business will close early because of a storm.
 Communicate this to your employees so they can plan their own preparations accordingly.